silvacms/documentation/source/silva/api/members.rst

 Security and User information
 =============================

-This described how to search and access member information, and change security settings.
+This document describes how to search and access member information, and change security settings.

 .. contents::